Table of Contents

 - They are practically treeless, and the grasses are much shorter.

 - Poleward, an increase in precipitation gives rise to a transitional zone of wooded steppes where some conifers gradually appear.

 - Trees with small broad leaves are widely spaced and never very tall.

 - Regions with adequate rainfall are inhabited by low, broad-leafed evergreen trees (mostly evergreen oaks).

 - Fire is an important hazardous factor in this ecosystem, and the adaptation of the plants enable them to regenerate quickly after being burnt.

 - Plants are in a continuous struggle against heat, dry air, excessive evaporation and prolonged droughts.

-- Also known as drought-deciduous forest; dry forest; dry-deciduous forest; tropical deciduous forest.
+- Tropical Monsoon Forests are also known as a drought-deciduous forest; dry forest; dry-deciduous forest; tropical deciduous forest.

-- Teak, neem, bamboos, sal, shisham, sandalwood, khair, mulberryare some of the important species found here.
+- Teak, neem, bamboos, sal, shisham, sandalwood, khair, mulberry are some of the important species.

 Savanna or Tropical Wet and Dry Biome